In Massachusetts, Less Traffic Congestion, But Drivers are Speeding Dangerously Down Open Roads

 If you are seriously injured, you cannot gather evidence and information at the accident scene.
 The investigation will largely fall to the police department which responds.

-But if you can collect information, your cell phone is the best tool you have after a car crash.
+But if you can collect information, your cell phone is the best tool you have after a car accident.
 Take photos of everything, from your own vehicle to the roadway and the other vehicle.

 This is where it becomes valuable to review the Massachusetts motor vehicle crash report before an accident.
 By doing so, you will have a better understanding what information to capture on the scene.
 As you can see, the report requests the other driver’s license and insurance information.
 It also asks drivers to report: